LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

     more about our testing there.

-  * **Gitlab** instances in the Livermore Computing (LC) Center runs builds and tests in LC resource and compiler environments important to many RAJA user applications.
+  * **Gitlab** instances in the Livermore Computing (LC) Center runs builds and tests in LC platform and compiler environments important to many RAJA user applications.
 Execution of RAJA CI pipelines on LC Gitlab resources has restrictions described below.
-If you have access to LC resources, you can access additional information about `LC GitLab CI <https://lc.llnl.gov/confluence/display/GITLAB/GitLab+CI>`_
+If you have access to LC platforms, you can access additional information about `LC GitLab CI <https://lc.llnl.gov/confluence/display/GITLAB/GitLab+CI>`_

 The tools automatically run RAJA builds and tests when a PR is created and